 Class teachers provide for all the children in their classes, but children with AEN/SEND may need further support for a period of time.

-Here at Meopham Community Academy we have an experienced and award-winning Pupil Support Team, based in the Pupil Support and Intervention block.
-Pupil Support offer children support with their needs.
-The Pupil Support team use a wide-range of strategies to meet individual pupil's needs whether from an academic, social or emotional aspect.
+Here at Meopham Community Academy we have an experienced and highly skilled Inclusion Team, based in the pupil support building, known as Da Vinci.
+The Inclusion Team offer children support with their needs and use a wide-range of strategies to meet individual pupil's needs whether from an academic, social or emotional aspect.

-The provision from the Pupil Support Team may include:
+The provision from the Inclusion Team may include:

-The Pupil Support Team is made up of six key members of staff.
+The Inclusion Team is made up of four key members of staff.
 Each have different roles and responsibilities as part of the support team as follows:

-If parents need to speak directly to a member of the Pupil Support Team, please contact us via the school office or using our contact form via the link below.
+If parents need to speak directly to a member of the Inclusion Team, please contact us via the school office or using our contact form via the link below.